-Four men have been arrested after a substantial fuel laundering plant was discovered.
+Four men have been arrested after the discovery of a suspected fuel laundering plant in Co Armagh.